Templestowe: Sport

-The suburb has an Australian Rules football team, the Templestowe Dockers, competing in the Eastern Football League.
-Their junior team competes in the Yarra Junior Football League.
+The suburb has two Australian Rules football teams, the Templestowe Dockers and Bulleen Bullants both compete in the Eastern Football League.

-The Bulleen Templestowe Amateur Football Club competes in the Victorian Amateur Football Association (VAFA).
-The "Bullants" are a proud family club, who have had some recent premiership success at senior level (2004, 2008, 2012).
-The Reserves side were also Premiers in 2012, making it a very successful year for the club after building upon the success of their Under 19's who were Premiers in 2011.
+The Bulleen Templestowe Amateur Football Club previously competed in the Victorian Amateur Football Association (VAFA).
+The "Bullants" had premiership success at senior level (2004, 2008, 2012).
+The Reserves side were also Premiers in 2012, and the Under 19's were Premiers in 2011.
 The club were promoted to Division 1 of the Victorian Amateur Football Association for the 2013 season.

 The suburb also had a cricket team, the Templestowe Cricket Club, competing in the Box Hill Reporter District Cricket Association.
 The two football clubs and the cricket club share use of the Templestowe Reserve.

 Manningham United FC also has a rich history.
 The Templestowe located club has been around since 1965, including winning the Dockerty Cup in 1984 when they were known as Fawkner.
 Manningham is currently the only soccer club located in Templestowe.
 Although there is a club called Templestowe United, it is actually located in Bulleen.